Jharkhand assembly adjourned till Tuesday amid ruckus over Bangladeshi 'infiltration'

 She questioned the role of the Home Ministry in addressing these issues and criticised BJP leaders for allegedly spreading misinformation about infiltrators marrying tribal women and abandoning them.

+"BJP is doing divisive politics in the name of Bangladeshi infiltrators and attempting to divide tribals in Jharkhand.
+The saffron party is responsible for demographic change by allowing outsiders to settle in the state.
+They are pushing the natives of Ranchi to the jungle by allowing outsiders to settle in the state capital," he said.

-Over 15 people, including six police personnel, were injured in a clash between the law enforcers and tribal students in Pakur district on Friday night when a police team reached the KKM College campus for investigation into an abduction case.
+Over 15 people, including six police personnel, were injured in a clash between the law enforcers and tribal students in Pakur district on Friday night when a police team reached the KKM College campus for probing an abduction case.

-A group of students from a tribal hostel on the college premises allegedly protested the entry of police into the campus, which snowballed into a clash.
+It all started after a group of students from a tribal hostel on the college premises allegedly protested the entry of police into the campus, which later snowballed into a clash.

-The state BJP had alleged that tribal students, who were scheduled to stage a protest rally against Bangladeshi infiltration in Maheshpur area of the district on Saturday, were brutally beaten up by police.
+The state BJP had alleged that tribal students, who were scheduled to stage a protest rally against Bangladeshi infiltration in Maheshpur area of the district on Saturday, were beaten by police.